Estimating Standard Deviation with the Range Rule of Thumb. In Ex... | Channels for Pearson+

 Standard Deviation

 Standard deviation is a statistical measure that quantifies the amount of variation or dispersion in a set of values.
-A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.
-It is a crucial concept in statistics as it helps to understand the distribution of data points.
+A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation suggests that the values are spread out over a wider range.
+It is a crucial concept for understanding the distribution of data and is often used in hypothesis testing and confidence intervals.

 Recommended video: